 The Class A Units and Class B Units have no stand-alone rights and will not be certificated or issued as stand-alone securities.
 The shares of common stock, Series A Preferred Stock and warrants comprising such units are immediately separable and will be issued separately in this offering.
-The underwriters have the option to purchase additional shares of common stock and/or warrants to purchase shares of common stock solely to cover overallotments, if any, at the price to the public less the underwriting discounts and commissions.
-The over-allotment option may be used to purchase shares of common stock, or warrants, or any combination thereof, as determined by the underwriters, but such purchases cannot exceed an aggregate of 15% of the number of shares of common stock (including the number of shares of common stock issuable upon conversion of shares of Series A Preferred Stock) and warrants sold in the offering.
+The underwriters have the option to purchase additional shares of common stock and/or Series A common warrants to purchase shares of common stock and/or Series B common warrants to purchase shares of common stock to cover over-allotments, if any, at the price to the public less the underwriting discounts and commissions.
+The over-allotment option may be used to purchase shares of common stock, Series A common warrants or Series B common warrants, or any combination thereof, as determined by the underwriters, but such purchases cannot exceed an aggregate of 15% of the number of shares of common stock (including the number of shares of common stock issuable upon conversion of shares of Series A Preferred Stock) and Series A common warrants and Series B common warrants sold in the offering.
 The over-allotment option is exercisable for 45 days from the date of this prospectus.

-Our common stock is listed on the NASDAQ Capital Market under the symbol "YTEN."
-On October 25, 2017, the last reported sale price for our common stock was \$3.17 per share.
-All numbers of the securities being offered included in this prospectus are based on an assumed public offering price per unit of \$[•].
+Our common stock is listed on The Nasdaq Capital Market under the symbol "YTEN."
+On December 14, 2017, the last reported sale price for our common stock was \$3.58 per share.
+The price of our common stock on The Nasdaq Capital Market during recent periods was only one of many factors in determining the public offering price.
+Other factors that were considered included our history, our prospects, the industry in which we operate, the previous experience of our executive officers and the general condition of the securities markets at the time of this offering.
 We do not intend to apply for listing of the warrants offered hereby or the shares of Series A Preferred Stock on any securities exchange or trading system.